umutuygur0/umutuygur0/README.md

-- Hi there, I am Umut Uygur \n
+- Hi there, I am Umut Uygur
+-
--📖 Computer engineering sophomore, open to work and internships  \n -🖥️ I am an enthusiastic, hardworking, and entrepreneurial full-stack developer. \n -👀 I am interested in coding in every field, but especially artificial intelligence \n -🌱 I am currently learning Java and Python \n
+-📖 Computer engineering sophomore, open to work and internships

+-🖥️ I am an enthusiastic, hardworking, and entrepreneurial full-stack developer.

+-👀 I am interested in coding in every field, but especially artificial intelligence

+-🌱 I am currently learning Java and Python

--📧 How can you reach me @umuttuygurr@gmail.com \n
+-📧 How can you reach me @umuttuygurr@gmail.com

--⚡ Fun fact: my girlfriend likes my codes \n
+-⚡ Fun fact: my girlfriend likes my codes